jacobkap/crimebythenumbers/docs/for-loops.md

 # For loops

-In R we often want to perform the same task on a number of different items, such as cleaning every column in a data set.
+We will often want to perform the same task on a number of different items, such as cleaning every column in a data set.
 On effective way to do this is through "for loops".
 Earlier in this course we learned how to scrape a website containing information on movies.
-We did so for a single date, if we wanted to get movie data for a week or a years-worth of data, typing out each date would be excessively slow, even with the function we made in \@ref(making-a-function-to-scrape-movie-data).
+We did so for a single date, if we wanted to get movie data for a week or a years-worth of data, typing out each date would be excessively slow, even with the function we made in Section \@ref(making-a-function-to-scrape-movie-data).
 In this lesson we will use a for loop to scrape movie data for a an entire year of dates.

 ## Basic for loops